How would you feel if you bought a box of Raisin Bran cereal and later found it was filled with bite size Shredded Wheat?

 At the other end of the pipeline are the mass merchants and a handful of seed companies large enough to supply their massive volume requirements.

 Genetic quality is not an issue here.
 In fact, at this end of the pipeline genetic differences in varieties might as well not exist.
-I know this because when I examine identical packages on the shelves, containing identical quality claims, I find different varieties in the bag (according to the seed label, which thankfully is required by law).
+I know this because when I examine identical packages on the shelves, containing identical quality claims, I find different seed varieties in the bag (according to the seed label, which thankfully is required by law).

 This leads me to the shredded wheat in the raisin bran box analogy.
 In one particularly egregious case, one seed company packs two entirely different seed mixes, containing different grass species, in identical “Expert Gardener” brand bags proclaiming “Perfect Seed” that “Grows Anywhere”.
 In the national chain store I visited, one size of this branded product contained 100% tall fescue and another size contained a mix of bluegrass, ryegrass and fine fescue.
 Unless the unsuspecting homeowner flipped the package over to find the small seed label on the back, he or she would never know the two identical bags produced dramatically different lawns.